UCF/Athena-Framework/docs/getting-started/browsers-devices.md

 ## Supported browsers

-Athena supports the **latest, stable releases** of all major browsers and platforms.
-On Windows, **we support Internet Explorer 10-11 / Microsoft Edge**.
+Athena supports the **latest two stable releases** of all major browsers and platforms.
+On Windows, **we support Internet Explorer 10-11 and the two latest versions of Edge**.

 Alternative browsers which use the latest version of WebKit, Blink, or Gecko, whether directly or via the platform's web view API, are not explicitly supported.
 However, Athena should (in most cases) display and function correctly in these browsers as well.
 More specific support information is provided below.

 ### Mobile devices

-Generally speaking, Athena supports the latest versions of each major platform's default browsers.
+Generally speaking, Athena supports the latest two versions of each major platform's default browsers.
 Note that proxy browsers (such as Opera Mini, Opera Mobile's Turbo mode, UC Browser Mini, Amazon Silk) are not supported.

 <table class="table table-bordered table-striped table-responsive">
   <thead>